10 actions you might not realise will invalidate your home insurance

 4. Sprucing the place up

 Renovating your home is an exciting, and somewhat stressful, time in any homeowner’s life.
-The constant stream of builders coming in and out of your property teamed with the added structural risks of knocking a wall or two down is a nightmare for insurance companies.
-If you do decide to take the plunge and renovate your property, then let your insurance company know – if you don’t this could also invalidate your home insurance policy.
+But the constant stream of builders coming in and out of your property, plus the added structural risks, will have implication for your insurance policy.
+If you do decide to take the plunge and renovate your property, then let your insurance company know – if you don’t this could invalidate your home insurance policy.

-All homeowners should also be aware that if you are having building works carried out this also affects the terms of your insurance policy.
-Builders have easy access to your home and valuables when you may be out of the house or otherwise preoccupied; therefore, home insurers restrict the cover of theft of your money or valuables to theft from a locked drawer or cupboard where forcible entry has been used.
+All homeowners should be aware that if you are having building works carried out this affects the terms of your insurance policy.
+Builders have easy access to your home and valuables when you may be out of the house or otherwise preoccupied.
+Therefore, your home insurer may restrict the cover for theft, or insist extra precautions are taken.
 Make sure all your valuables that might usually be left out in your home are locked away whilst builders have access to your property.

 5. Exaggerating your home contents